caplin/FlexLayout/README.md

 ```
 layoutRef.current.addTabToTabSet("NAVIGATION", {type:"tab", component:"grid", name:"a grid"});
 ```
-This would add a new grid component to the tab set with id "NAVIGATION" (where layoutRef is a ref to the Layout element, see https://reactjs.org/docs/refs-and-the-dom.html ).
+This would add a new grid component to the tabset with id "NAVIGATION" (where layoutRef is a ref to the Layout element, see https://reactjs.org/docs/refs-and-the-dom.html ).